shawnw/tawk/README.md

 CSV Mode
 --------

-If invoked with the `-csv` option, the default field separator is set to comma instead of whitespace, and lines are split by a CSV parser - so commas in quoted fields don't count, unlike if just setting `FS` to a comma.
+If invoked with the `-csv` option, the default field separator (`FS`) and output field separator (`OFS`) are set to comma instead of whitespace, and lines are split by a CSV parser - so commas in quoted fields don't count, unlike if just setting `FS` to a comma.
 Also, the `print` command CSV-escapes its arguments, and `gets` reads a full CSV record, which may be multiple lines.